UpWorks/family-house-rules/README.md

 + **Homework done** - if you've been assigned homework, it's done.
 If you have a math test, do it.
 If you've got pages to do, do them.
 + **Toilets flushed** - Every bowl is a fresh bowl.
 No excuses.
 There's never an empty toilet paper roll.
-No uses the Parent's bathroom.
+No one uses the Parent's bathroom.
 + **Kitchen put away** - Cabinets closed.
 No glasses on counter.
 Fridge closed.
 No food left out.
 Trash gets put out of it goes over the top of can or bag is full.
 + **Meals** - You take your won plates and one of the parent's.
 Scrape the food and all plates and